-A Python programmer writes computer code in Python, a powerful yet versatile programming language.
+Becoming a Python programmer can open many doors for developers.
+Earning a degree in computer science is a great place to start if you're considering becoming a Python developer.
 Most computer programmers have at least a bachelor’s degree in computer science or a related field.

 As more and more jobs become automated and digitized, it’s hard to think of any career that won’t see big changes in the coming decades.
-One thing is for sure: computers are going to continue to play a bigger and bigger role in the economy of the future.
-That’s why a career as a Python programmer is a smart choice for forward-thinking, innovative individuals.
+One thing is for sure: computers will play a bigger and bigger role in the economy of the future.
+That’s why a career as a Python programmer is a smart choice for forward-thinking innovative individuals.

 A Python programmer writes computer code in Python, a powerful yet versatile programming language.
 Its relative simplicity compared to other computer programming languages means that it’s easier to learn how to program in Python, and its versatility means that it can be used for a variety of tasks, such as web development, games, data analysis, and even app development.